Cost to Build a New Home in Vermont with an Unfinished Basement

 To estimate cost, I’ll use the construction cost software as described on Getting Started.

-Using this foundation shape for the foundation on the cost estimating software for Burlington, Vermont area, I came up with $248,304 for an owner/builder.
-That’s an approximate cost of $89.70 per sq. ft.
+Using this foundation shape for the foundation on the Cost Estimating Software for Burlington, Vermont area, I came up with $362,890 including a General Contractor Markup of $41,429.
+That’s an approximate cost of $131 per sq. ft.

-Until you actually start getting bids and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), it will remain approximate.
+Keep in mind that these estimates are approximate and are just a guide.
+Until you actually start getting your own bids and estimates and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), they will remain approximate.